Distributor Legal Center

 Integration General Terms and Conditions

-These Integration General Terms and Conditions (the "Integration-GTC") together with the Main Services Agreement (the “MSA”) govern Choco’s performance of Integration Services consisting of development of a technical infrastructure for digital transmission of information between the Cloud Service and Supplier’s enterprise resource planning (the “ERP”) system (the “Integration”) and the Parties’ obligations in relation to that.
+These Integration General Terms and Conditions (the "Integration-GTC") together with the Main Services Agreement (the “MSA”) govern Choco’s performance of Integration Services consisting of development of a technical infrastructure for digital transmission of information between the Cloud Service and Distributor’s enterprise resource planning (the “ERP”) system (the “Integration”) and the Parties’ obligations in relation to that.

-These Integration-GTC, together with the Annex-1 attached thereto, constitute an integral part of the Agreement entered into between Choco and Supplier.
+These Integration-GTC, together with the Annex-1 attached thereto, constitute an integral part of the Agreement entered into between Choco and Distributor.
 Capitalised terms not otherwise defined in these Integration-GTC shall have the meanings assigned to them in the Agreement.
 In the event of any inconsistency between these Integration-GTC and the Agreement, the order of precedence prescribed in the MSA shall apply.

 1 Subject Matter of the Integration-GTC

-1.3 The services of Supplier’s ERP provider that are accessed through the Integration do not fall under the scope of the Agreement and are solely governed by the terms and conditions of the specific ERP provider.
+1.3 The services of Distributor’s ERP provider that are accessed through the Integration do not fall under the scope of the Agreement and are solely governed by the terms and conditions of the specific ERP provider.

 2 Provision of the Integration Services

 2.1 If the Parties agree on a minimum number of active Customers for the launch of the Integration Services in the Order Form, then Choco will start to perform the Integration Services only once that minimum number is reached.
-A Customer shall be deemed active if it has placed at least one order with Supplier using the Cloud Service in the relevant calendar month (“Active Customer”).
+A Customer shall be deemed active if it has placed at least one order with Distributor using the Cloud Service in the relevant calendar month (“Active Customer”).
 If the minimum number is not reached within twelve months from the Effective Date of the Agreement, either Party shall be entitled to terminate the Integration Services, unless Choco has already commenced with the performance of the Integration Services.

 2.2 The Parties shall mutually agree on the scope and channel of Integration, based on the standard content, channels and file formats supported by Choco as described in Annex-1.
 In case of any subsequent additions or changes to the agreed-upon scope, Choco reserves the right to adjust the timelines and charge additional Fees taking into consideration any extra efforts required to implement the changes.

-2.3 Supplier shall provide Choco with a distinct technical contact person from its ERP provider who shall have sufficient technical knowledge and capacity to cooperate with Choco for the provision of the Integration Services.
+2.3 Distributor shall provide Choco with a distinct technical contact person from its ERP provider who shall have sufficient technical knowledge and capacity to cooperate with Choco for the provision of the Integration Services.

-2.4 Upon request, Supplier shall provide and shall ensure that its ERP provider provides Choco with all information required by Choco for the provision of the Integration Services in a timely manner, including sample catalog files, sample order files, API docs, documentation related to the system environment as well as with staging credentials and access rights to its ERP system and the test environment.
-Supplier shall ensure that Choco only gets access and permissions to the agreed transmission content and not to any other information that is not necessary for the Integration.
+2.4 Upon request, Distributor shall provide and shall ensure that its ERP provider provides Choco with all information required by Choco for the provision of the Integration Services in a timely manner, including sample catalog files, sample order files, API docs, documentation related to the system environment as well as with staging credentials and access rights to its ERP system and the test environment.
+Distributor shall ensure that Choco only gets access and permissions to the agreed transmission content and not to any other information that is not necessary for the Integration.

 3 Acceptance Procedure